Logan County has one licensed

 benefits of resource efficiency and creating a useful

 product from organic waste that would otherwise have

 Regulations for composting facilities

 are set forth by the Ohio EPA.
 The Logan County

 exist in Logan County.
 Many villages and the City of

 locations and times.

-compost pile in your backyard or indoors, depending on your available space.
+pile in your backyard or indoors, depending on your

-known as medical waste or biohazardous waste, is material that was used in
+medical waste or biohazardous waste, is material that

 Environmental Protection Agency